run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/backend.md

         -f runai-backend-values.yaml
     ```

     !!!
+Info
+        To install a specific version, add `--version <version>` to the install command.

+!!!
 Tip
     Use the  `--dry-run` flag to gain an understanding of what is being installed before the actual installation.